Back to the Computer Zoo

 Forgive the Moiré, but this is essentially the first thing I saw when powering up the machine: The IDPROM contents are invalid, the MAC address and Host ID are garbled, the machine gives up booting and we are dropped into the "ok" prompt.

 The IDPROM is a battery backed SRAM and RTC chip.
-After 25 years, the battery appears to be flat.
-I had to figure out how to swap it out and restore the corrupted data:
+After 25 years, the battery was flat and I had to swap it out and restore the corrupted data.

 Back to top